Shibya23/Calculator/README.md

 Results are displayed on the 7-Segment display

 This calculator does not handle negatives well and will usually output the wrong answer

+The .csv file contains the original pin planner of this project